opencollective/opencollective/SECURITY.md

 - You must avoid tests that could cause degradation or interruption of our service (refrain from using automated tools, and limit yourself about requests per second).
 - You must not leak, manipulate, or destroy any user data.
 - You must not be a former or current employee of Open Collective or one of its contractor.
+- You must wait for the issue to be fully fixed before exposing it publicly.

 ## Scope